Akos-Kreutz/homebrew-visualization-engine/README.md

-# homebrew-visualization-engine
+# Homebrew Visualization Engine
-Grafana + InfluxDB bundle for Electronic Hydrometer reporting on Raspbian.
+Automation which installs and configures Grafana and InfluxDB on the local Raspbian system.